 A highlight for all participants and guests was BILL BELL’s (Göttingen/Cardiff) keynote address on an innovative approach to paratexts via book production networks.
 Using rich material from the archive of the publisher Murray, Bell convincingly expanded Gérard Genette’s theory of paratexts to also include the context of book production, that is, the actual workflow in publishing houses.
 Analysing the negotiations over the production of paratextual features such as illustrations, frontispieces, title pages as well as prefaces, Bell showed that paratexts not only surround the work but are an integrative part to the works themselves.
 Bell’s keynote on the collaborative production of paratexts hence again pointed towards the importance of approaching book history via networks of production.

 Most important for the purpose of the conference was a panel-length discussion dedicated to the foundation of a network of scholars of book and print culture based in or working on topics related to D-A-CH.
 The conference was able to bring together scholars from the UK, the USA, Israel, Switzerland, and Germany all of which agreed on the necessity for closer collaboration and communication in particular.
 Alberto Gabriele (Tel Aviv) emphasised the need to build bridges across national languages, traditions and disciplines in the study of the book and to find formats for a transnational layout that might already start at student level.
-Inspired by the blog that the Nordisk Forum for Boghistorie has put together, and going beyond the platform that the Society for the History of Authorship, Reading, and Publishing (SHARP) provides internationally, the conference participants decided to launch a blog in order to better communicate and present their research as well as to build new ties and find partners for collaborative projects.
+Inspired by the blog that the Nordisk Forum for Boghistorie has put together1, and going beyond the platform that the Society for the History of Authorship, Reading, and Publishing (SHARP)2 provides internationally3, the conference participants decided to launch a blog4 in order to better communicate and present their research as well as to build new ties and find partners for collaborative projects.
 Furthermore, a study group on the relationship between texts and images (in books, periodicals, etc.) was founded, planning an online discussion group on the theory and practice of analysing the significance of interaction between text and image.
 The study group’s goals are to hold a workshop in 2014 and collaborate on a special issue of a journal.